ct1/guides/production2_docker-nginx-django-gunicorn-channels2-daphne-redis-postgis.md

 ```

 When docker-compose is executed, if it finds an override version of compose.yaml it merges docker-compose.yaml with docker-compose.override.yaml

 In production we have only docker-compose.yml (default environment) and in developments we have both docker-compose.yaml and docker-compose.override.yaml (development overrides production).
 This way we use the same command for both production adn development

 ```
 docker-compose up
 ```

-If we had other environments, such as staging, we would use the command:
+If we had other environments, such as staging, we would need additional compose .yaml files and we would use the command:
 ```
 docker.compose -f docker-compose.yaml -f docker-compose.staging.yaml up
 ```

 ### Common settings to production and development
 .env file contains environment variables shared by many systems and scripts